Using academic coursework as a value-adding substitute to professional experience

 So a while back we were wondering, “why do students sell their education with just one line on their resume?”
 The employment value of having a quality education, belonging to relevant associations, and campus involvement can be much more compelling.
 Often times, we see students fail to use this information to make themselves more attractive to employers.

 Many students will learn practical application with a certain skill in an academic setting, but not in a professional setting.
 This leads to the familiar problem of “Graduated with a degree in X, but I don’t have any experience… Help me”.
-This is an easy problem to fix since they’ve just dedicated 4 years to learning employable skills.
-So in this guide we’ll go step-by-step to see how students can use academic coursework as a value-adding substitute to professional experience.
+This is an easy problem to fix since they’ve just dedicated 4 years to learn employable skills.
+So in this guide, we’ll go step-by-step to see how students can use academic coursework as a value-adding substitute for professional experience.
 This guide will be broken down into the two components of resume construction; formatting and content.

 Step One: Optimizing Resume Formatting